 Garnishing Pension

-Government administered benefits, such as state pensions and social security, cannot be garnished by a judgment.
+Generally, government-administered benefits such as state pensions and Social Security cannot be garnished by a judgment.
 Private pensions enjoy similar status in most states.
 However, if you deposit those benefits into a bank account and then co-mingle the funds with money from other, non-exempt sources, proving the exempt status of the funds may be difficult.

-You should keep in mind that a creditor generally cannot attempt to levy your accounts until it has obtained a judgment against you, so you should have some time to take the steps mentioned to protect yourself.
+Keep in mind a creditor generally cannot attempt to levy your accounts until it obtains a judgment against you, so you should have time to take the steps mentioned to protect yourself.

 Here, however, you mentioned you received no summons to appear, and no notice of the garnishment or levy order.
 This may be significant, because in all states the civil procedure laws are such that the defendant is supposed to receive adequate notice of the summons and any judgment.
 These laws are so important that a plaintiff failing to follow these rules may be subject to sanction and suffer a reversal of the judgment.
 Therefore, I urge you to consult with an attorney in your state, who will review your documents in person, and can advise you if the judgment can be vacated.